feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 2. Calculate average distance per animal per month
 3. Find animals at same place at the same time
 4. Find how many locations falls in the home range (convex hulls) of another animal
-6. Find the GPS position stored in the database that is closest to the city of Trento
+5. Find the GPS position stored in the database that is closest to the city of Trento
-7. Is the average distance covered between 8 p.m. and 8 a.m smaller or bigger than the average distance covered between 8 a.m. and 8 p.m?
+6. Is the average distance covered between 8 p.m. and 8 a.m smaller or bigger than the average distance covered between 8 a.m. and 8 p.m?
-8. Is the average distance covered in winter smaller or bigger than in summer?
+7. Is the average distance covered in winter smaller or bigger than in summer?
+8. Design a general schema of a possible database extension (i.e. table(s) and their links) to include information on capture and particularly on:
+    -   date and time of the capture (note that the same animal can be captured more than once)
+    -   location of capture
+    -   capture method
+    -   person who captured the animal
+    -   if the animal was collared, in this case include the code of the collar
+    -   the name/id of the animal
+    -   body temperature (note that temperature can be measured more than once at the different stages of the capture).